Chocolate-Coated Words: 10 Famous Hersey Slogans

 Source: Hershey

-The slogan "Love my Good and Plenty!" brings together a century-long legacy of an iconic American candy.
+The slogan "Love my Good and Plenty!" captures a specific moment in American candy history.

 THE GREAT AMERICAN CHOCOLATE BAR